wr1159/advent/README.md

 ## Payment system with Stripe

 As events could require a payment to enter, we plan to integrate Stripe API where users can checkout and pay.

-## Drag and Drop Feature to customise event page

-This drag and drop feature will be the final iteration of the event page customisation feature.
-We will allow users to drag elements to reorder them similar to [Canva](https://www.canva.com) and other website builders.
-This will be very user intuitive and allow better customisation for them instead of simply following a template.

 # Application